-As the day progressed, the judges were required to make more and more decisions and this exhausted them mentally.
+As the day progresses, judges are required to make more and more decisions, which leads to mental exhaustion.

-It became difficult for them to think through any of the cases in a legal or logical manner.
+It becomes difficult for them to think through any of the cases in a legal or logical manner.

-So rather than put the rest of society in danger by giving a criminal parole, they chose to deny parole, because it’s the safer option.
+So rather than put the rest of society in danger by giving a criminal parole, judges choose to deny parole, because it’s the safer option.

 Decision fatigue leads to bad financial decisions